Optimizing My Horse’s Diet

 • Magnesium Glycinate – Helpful for immune system function, yet many are deficient.
 Magnesium is said to be the most critical mineral required for electrical stability of every cell in the body.
 Replenishing stores can help rectify countless physical challenges & weak points.

-We add water and feed as a mash, to support healthy hydration, but if you board your horse and it isn't an option to add water, please don't worry; it is okay to offer the meal dry.
-You may add-on to, or modify, the meal bulleted above to meet your horse's individual needs.
+You may add-on to or modify the meal bulleted above to meet your horse's individual needs.
 For example, you may choose to include or swap in any of the following products for more targeted support:

 For those who board, we recommend you set up your horse's meals in zip-lock bags or containers in advance, to make it easier on barn management.
 You can choose a time each month or so to set up the meals ahead of time.
 The 'a la carte' feeding plan may take a bit more time to prepare, but it is worth it!
 You can feel good knowing you're offering your horse wildcrafted herbs they'd forage in the wild to self-heal, and organic, whole superfoods.
 We're certain your horse will thank you and you will see a difference!
 Please feel free to reach out for support to make sure his or her ‘a la carte’ diet is naturally balanced.